St Joseph's Church, Hartlepool: Construction

 On 9 August 1893, the foundation stone of St Joseph's church was laid.
 Less than two years later, on 5 February 1895, the church was opened.
 It cost £13,000 with a capacity of 1000 people.
 The church was designed by the architectural firm Dunn, Hansom and Fenwicke, consisting of Edward Joseph Hansom, Archibald Matthias Dunn and W. Ellison Fenwick.

 Later additions were made to the church.
 In 1966, a porch was added to the northwest of the church.
 In 1976, a presbytery was added and three years later, in 1979 a parish centre.
 The sanctuary was refurbished in 1979/1980.
 All these additions were instigated by the then parish priest, Canon Patrick Lacey who died from a heart attack 2 weeks after his Golden Jubilee Mass.
 He was also known as "the building priest" having made plans to build 2 other churches, St Thomas More's and St John Vianney's.

 In 1995, a century after the opening of the church, a book was published that described the history of the church, it was called St Joseph's Church, Hartlepool, 1895 to 1995: A Century of Community.

 Parish

-With St Mary's Church in Headland, and St Patrick's Church, St Cuthbert's Church, St John Vianney's Church, the church is part of the Holy Family Parish.
-St Joseph's Church has two Sunday Masses at 4:00pm on Saturday and 10:00am on Sunday.
-St Mary's Church has one Saturday Mass at 6:00pm, St Patrick's has one Sunday Mass at 9:00am, and St John Vianney's has one Sunday Mass at 11.00am.
+With St Mary's Church in Headland, St Patrick's Church, and St John Vianney's Church, the church is part of the Holy Family Parish.
+St Joseph's Church has two Sunday Masses at 4:00pm on Saturday and 10:30am on Sunday.
+St Patrick's has one Sunday Mass at 9:00am, and St John Vianney's has one Sunday Mass on Saturdays at 6.00pm.